-Paul Fresty - Lead Guitar, Keyboards and Lead Vocals
+Paul Fresty - Lead Guitar, Keyboards and Vocals

 Peter Telari - Drums and Percussion

-Paul has been playing guitar since he was 10 years old.
-Initially attracted to the explosions, bright lights and smoking guitars of Kiss like most 10 year olds, he would frequently turn his basement into a Kiss stage and jump around with various tennis racquets while lighting smoke bombs...indoors.
-Eventually he started to realize that the music he was listening to was influenced and affected by the music that came before it.
+Paul Fresty has been playing guitar since he was 10 years old.
+Initially attracted to the explosions, bright lights and smoking guitars of Kiss (like most 10 year olds), he would frequently turn his basement into a Kiss stage and jump around with various tennis racquets while lighting smoke bombs...indoors.
+Eventually he started to realize that the music he was listening to was inﬂ uenced and affected by the music that came before it.
 Working backwards, he discovered among many others, The Rolling Stones, The Who, and of course, The Beatles.
-Paul joined his first band at age 12.
-With three other friends from grade school he tormented eardrums in Cleveland suburbs for years.
+Paul joined his ﬁrst band at age 12 he and three other friends from grade school tormented eardrums in Cleveland suburbs for years.
 He currently plays with the SAME three guys in a band called Echo Grove.
-Their relationship spans more than 30 years of music.
-All of what he knows musically or otherwise, he can attribute to that experience.
-A few years out of state in places like New Orleans taught Paul some things about guitar playing that he previously didn't know, and solidified his personal style.
-In 2003, he released his solo CD entitled "Just in Case" to rave reviews from his kids and parents.
-With Echo Grove, Paul released "Psycho Magnet" in 1998 and released their second self-recorded and produced album "Assah Mahta Afkat" in 2005.
-His personal influences include George Harrison (of course), Ace Frehley, Buddy Guy, Eric Clapton and the band Badfinger.
-Paul is married to Lia and has four children.
+Their relationship spans more than 25 years of music.
+All of what he knows (musically or otherwise), he can attribute to that experience.
+Paul is endorsed by, and exclusively uses, Steve Clayton custom guitar picks!
+He loves them for the unmatched quality, reliability and their unique ability to make him play better than he really can.

 Mike has been inspired by and involved with popular music nearly his entire life.
 One of his earliest recollections is that of his parents buying and playing "Meet The Beatles" shortly after their appearance on The Ed Sullivan show.
 A self taught musician, by the age of ten he was plucking out on the piano hits of the day which were being played on WIXY 1260 AM.
 Fast forward to mullets and Molly Hatchet.
 By the time he reached his early twenties, Michael had developed his keyboard, lead vocal and song writing skills and brought them to bear as a co-founder of the Cleveland based original band Serious Nature.
 The band's modest local following resulted in the release and air play on 92 FM of their first single, Res-Q Me in the spring of 1987.
 The follow up release in the summer of 1989 of their CD titled Glacial Groove and the single Bombs Away were debuted by none other than Kid Leo on 100.7 WMMS FM.
 The band also enjoyed live success headlining several New Years Eve events on the square in downtown Cleveland as well as opening for national acts like Rare Earth and Was Not Was.
 He has returned to his earliest musical influence and is most thrilled to be a slice of Revolution Pie while covering one of music's most influential bands, The Beatles.
 Mike is married to Kelly and has two grown children.